Client contact: +44 330 818 3103 [email protected]

 Use simple words

 Your sentences must be understandable to an eight-year-old child.
 Avoid jargon.
-There is a good chance that your user will be in a hurry, even stressed (especially if he is outside).
-He has no time to think.
+There is a good chance that your user will be in a hurry, even stressed (especially if they are outside).
+They have no time to think.

 Adopt a direct style

 Prioritize the active voice.
-The primary objective of UX Writing is to guide the user in each of his actions.
+The primary objective of UX Writing is to guide the user in each of their actions.
 So opt for a style that calls for action.
 Also, avoid negatives.

 Be concise

 If a person is on your interface, chances are they are looking for something.
-Give her what she wants as soon as possible.
+Give them what they want as soon as possible.
 Do not tease, you risk losing the visitor.

 As we have seen, your consumer is probably in uncomfortable reading conditions.
-The surrounding distractions (noise, environment, notifications, etc.) are such that his concentration is constantly interrupted.
+The surrounding distractions (noise, environment, notifications, etc.) are such that their concentration is constantly interrupted.

-Make it easier for him by airing your text.
+Make it easier for them by making your text airy.
 Ban overly long paragraphs, skip lines, use titles and subtitles, bulleted lists...
-Your visitor must be able to find the answer to his question by simply "scanning" the screen.
+Your visitor must be able to find the answer to their question by simply "scanning" the screen.

 🔍 These UX writing rules also improve user accessibility and inclusiveness.
 Strong values for Ferpection, which created the concept of UX for Good.
 Discover our webinar on UX for Good!